Bow Valley trails – Help make them work for people AND wildlife!

 Monitoring of human and wildlife use of the area - and how findings will be used to adapt how the area is managed.

-How the trail system will be governed in the long term.
+How the trail system will be governed in the long term: how responsibility and authority will be shared between the province, municipalities, and landowners.

-Unless this important content is added - and implemented - human use of the proposed trail network will not be well managed – and the Plan will fail.
+Unless this important content is added and then implemented, human use of the proposed trail network will not be well managed – and the Plan will fail.

 The Final Terms of Reference for this initiative (basically, what should be in the master plan) details what the scope of the Master Plan should be (pp. 8-10) yet the master plan itself contains only a fraction of that information.
 The government should have followed its very own terms of reference.
 Both these documents can be found on the government's landing page for this entire initiative.